MuhammadSahimBhaur/AWScheatsheet/cheatsheet.md

 We can assign a new user the user group when are creating the new user.
 We can then download the .csv file containing the credential's to our new user's account

-> ⚠️ Do note: You can only access this once.
+> ⚠️ Do note: You can only access this .csv file once.
 Not later.

+AWS identity center can be used for tons of employees.
+AWS organization is an overall governing account for different subaccounts.

+## AWS Billing

+Go to cost explorer (in the "AWS Cost Management" page) to check if all the resources have been turned off and deleted.

+Search in the top search bar `billing` and click on the first entry to open the billing dashboard.
+You can now go to `Billing preferences` to get alerts when a free tier is running out.

+### Set a budget to save money